bingus-dev/MMDictionary/README.md

 ![image](https://github.com/user-attachments/assets/b44430b0-d6f3-4ad2-baba-b24140847a3b)
 Press "Add" on the Catalogs menu and paste in the link to any valid *.json list.
 It will be validated on first run to ensure it works without issues.
 If a list causes MM to crash, you can remove it manually with the ``lists.txt`` file in your Documents folder. lists.txt ignores comments ``#``.

+## Dictionaries
+Dictionaries are just like regular mod lists, only difference is they only provide recognition for mods incase you want to know what the name of a specific mod is.
+You can add them just like regular mod lists using the same syntax.